shiyog81/csv_datagen_for_mysql/README.md

 ## CSV data file generator for mysql tables

-using this perl script, we can generate a large csv file for mysql tables.
+using this perl script, we can generate a large csv file for mysql tables. this script will generate csv file for almost any knid of table.
 Pls find below steps to run this script

 1. connect to mysql server and create database test and table emp